nick-hyde-im/auth0-nextjs-poc/README.md

     cd <repository-directory>
     ```

+3. **Configure the .env file**: Run `cp .sample.env .env` to generate your environment file in the root project directory, and update the `AUTH0_CONFIG` object.
+4. See [Additional Information](#additional-information) below for more details.

-3. **Build and Start the Services**: Use Docker Compose to build and start the services.
+5. **Build and Start the Services**: Use Docker Compose to build and start the services.

     ```sh
     docker-compose up --build